-Barndominiums have exploded in popularity in recent years, and it's no wonder why!
-These homes are relatively cheap to construct and allow budding designers to have the home of their dreams finally!
+Barndominiums have exploded in popularity in recent years, and it’s no wonder why!
+These homes are relatively cheap to construct and allow budding designers to finally have the home of their dreams!

-But we can find ourselves wondering, what is a Barndominium, and are they considered site-built homes?
+But we can find ourselves wondering, what is a Barndominium, and is a barndominium a site built homes?
 It can be easy to get lost in the realm of endless Barndominium questions and scrolling until your fingers hurt, desperate for answers.

 But it doesn’t need to be that way!
 We are here to save the day (and the blisters on your fingers!) and answer your Barndominium questions.
-Just keep reading to find out whether a Barndominium is considered a site build home or not.
+Just keep reading to find out whether a Barndominium is considered a site-built home or not.

 Before we get into Barndominiums, let’s have a little refresh about suit build homes.
 Site build or site built homes are houses that are built, you guessed it, on-site.
 Each component, including the lumber and fasteners, is brought to the home’s location and assembled there.

 At this time, the house parts are exposed to the weather, often delaying the build time.
 Think of the houses with half-built roofs or empty doorways you have driven past in snow and torrential rain; these are site-build homes.